littlehorse-enterprises/littlehorse/docs/docs/04-concepts/13-principals-and-tenants.md

 #### Updating the Permissions

-Like any other `Principal`, the `anonymous` Principal's permissions can be overwritten via a `PutPrincipal` request from a caller with proper permissions and the `overwrite` parameter set to true.
+Like any other `Principal`, the `anonymous` `Principal`'s permissions can be overwritten via a `PutPrincipal` request from a caller with proper permissions and the `overwrite` parameter set to true.

 #### Deletion